You want your dog to toilet in one desired outdoor spot. It minimises pet messes, pet smell in your home and helps maintain lawns.

 Installing the Fire Hydrant

-If you are placing the post on grass or dirt, use the two provided stakes to gently hammer it into the dirt.
+If you are placing the post on grass or dirt, use provided stakes to gently hammer it into the dirt.
 This will help prevent it being knocked over.

 How To Install The Fire Hydrant Pee Post

-Unlike other training aids on the market, there is no need to partially bury the Somerzby Hydrant Pee Post into the ground.
-It is sturdy enough to sit on top of the grass.
+Unlike other training aids on the market, there is no need to partially bury the a fire hydrant pee post into the ground.
+They are sturdy enough to sit on top of the grass.

 This means the pee post is easy to move if you decide you want it in another spot.